libvips/libvips/doc/function-list.md

-Title: All VIPS functions and operators
+Title: All libvips functions and operators
-# VIPS functions and operators
+# Introduction

-VIPS has a set of operators, each of which computes some useful image processing operation.
+libvips has a set of operators, each of which computes some useful image processing operation.
 Each operator is implemented as a %GObject class, for example `VipsGamma`.
 Classes are identified by their unique `nickname`, in this case `gamma`.